MarcoPalomino/LoggerEngine/README.md

 * `[SolutionPath]\LoggerEngine\LoggerEngine\bin\Debug` -- (I)

+## Final Considerations

+- [x] Update App.config with your current settings.
+For instance: "ConnectionString"
+- [x] Run the SQL scripts provided in the solution.
+It creates the DBLogger table and the Stored procedure that inserts the log.
+- [x] Copy the assemblies mentioned from (II) to (I)
+- [x] Load the assemblies before using the Log engine in the Application.
+- [x] The "Display Assemblies" in the application shows the current loaded assemblies.

 As I mentioned before, it is just an experiment for loading/unloading assemblies in execution time.
 Any doubt or improvement, is well received.
 Please contact me.   :+1: